Berlin Feuerbachstraße station

 S-Bhf.
 Berlin Feuerbachstraße is a railway station in the Steglitz locality of Berlin, Germany.
 It is served by the Berlin S-Bahn and several local bus lines.

 The station was opened on 15 May 1933 as part of the electrification of the Wannseebahn suburban line.
 It is 900 m away from Berlin-Friedenau station and 1.1 km away from Steglitz station.

+When the Berliner Verkehrsbetriebe (BVG) took over the operation of the station in January 1984, the station building was so dilapidated that they had to dismantle the station down to the steel frame and rebuild it.